Brian-Konr/Camping-Helper/README.md

 When viewing an activity and feeling interested in it, an user can click on the sign up button and fill in the form required by the activity.
 After filling the form, the user can click on the submit button and complete the activation registration process.
 At the same time, organizers of the activity can see new registration information by looking up registration situations on the platform.

 ### Host an activity
 An organizer can host his . her own activity on the platform by entering the host event button.
 After clicking on it, the user can fill in the activity information through detailed instructions.
 The information includes activity name, activity sign up interval, activity date, form questions and more.
+Organizer could also download the csv file of registration result for further usage.